EAJS2017 Conference in Lisbon

 Compared to genbaku bungaku, post-Fukushima clearly exhibits a new trend.
 Accounts of first-hand disaster experiences and literary debates engaging in political arguments about nuclear power or the handling of the crisis, include not only the voices of the living and surviving, but also of those who have died in the catastrophe.
 We must acknowledge that the voices of the dead are haunting texts, and even literary critique, as Komori Yōichi exemplifies in Shisha no koe, seija no kotoba - bungaku de tou genpatsu no nihon (2014).
 How does literature represent these voices that keep telling and re-telling the traumatic and disastrous event?
 This paper approaches representations of these voices by asking by which means and legitimization present writers give way to their narratives, and which implications they have for the present debate about the role of literature and literary critique.

-I analyze several Japanese post-3.11 novels that focus on the relationship between the dead and the living, and are sometimes narrated from the perspective of the dead.
-I consider the political implications of this choice of narrative perspective and address the related problem of positionally.
+I analyze several post-3.11 novels that focus on the relationship between the dead and the living, and are sometimes narrated from the perspective of the dead.
+I consider the political implications of this choice of narrative perspective, references to religious practices, and the meaning of time.

 Post-3.11 literature is filled with the peculiar presence of those who are absent.
-Tendo Arata's Moon Night Diver (2016) illegally enters into the highly radioactive waters off the havocked Fukushima I nuclear power plant to search for lost and abandoned bodies, metaphorically stirring up sediments of political failure.
-In other texts such as Ito Seiko's Sozo Rajio ("Imagination Radio", 2013) and Ayase Maru's Yagate umi e to todoku ("Eventually Reaching the Sea", 2016), it is the dead themselves who speak.
-Ito's novel is mostly written from the perspective of a drowned radio DJ who, hanging dead on a treetop in the irradiated evacuation zone, nevertheless keeps broadcasting his popular show, which is now audible only to those who allow their imagination to wander the wastelands.
-Ayase's story, too, focuses a tsunami victim and can be read as an attempt to reconcile the dead with the living and the living with the dead.
+Tendō Arata's Moon Night Diver (2016) illegally enters into the highly radioactive waters off the havocked Fukushima I nuclear power plant to search for lost and abandoned bodies, metaphorically stirring up sediments of political failure.
+In other texts such as Ayase Maru's Yagate umi e to todoku ("Eventually Reaching the Sea", 2016) and Itō Seikō's Sōzō Rajio ("Imagination Radio", 2013), it is the dead themselves who speak.
+Ito's novel, which I will mainly focus on, is mostly written from the perspective of a drowned radio DJ who, hanging dead on a treetop in the irradiated evacuation zone, nevertheless keeps broadcasting his popular show, which is now audible only to those who allow their imagination to wander the wastelands.

 These texts are concerned with trauma—not only that of the living, but also that of the dead who in post-3.11 literature are not always fully aware of, or willing to face, their situation.
 While on the plot level, psychological healing thus represents an important aspect of the works, the context in which it was published and read gives them a distinctly political slant.
-In my presentation, I am interested in exploring the political aspects of Itō and Ayase's choice of narrative perspective, and the related question of positionality.
-By way of definition, literature always involves the appropriation of others' voices.
-However, in light of the virulence of the post-3.11 social discussion about who has the right to speak about the disaster—as a victim, as researcher, or otherwise—dead characters articulating themselves gain a new, distinctly political significance.
-On the one hand exposing the absurdity of the race for authenticity dividing the survivors, writers like Itō and Ayase have also been criticized as presumptuous for their choice of narrative perspective.
-Drawing on a number of recent literary publications, my presentation addresses the political ambivalence that characterizes these works and their reception.
+By way of definition, literature always involves the borrowing of others' voices, but in post-3.11 Japan writing from the perspective of the dead has sometimes been dismissed as representing an unrightful appropriation (if not exploitation) of others' trauma.
+In light of the virulence of the post-3.11 social discussion about who has the right to speak about the disaster—as a victim, as researcher, or otherwise—dead characters articulating themselves gain a new, distinctly political significance.
+In my presentation, I am interested in exploring how those works simultaneously expose the absurdity of the race for authenticity dividing the survivors while also raising questions about how the dead are best remembered and represented.
+In particular, I discuss the political ambiguities that arise from Itō's references to religious practices, and the particular relationship to time in Tendō's novel.

 This paper analyzes literary strategies of "listening to voices of the dead" of Austrian playwright Elfriede Jelinek's response to the Fukushima meltdowns.
 It illustrates their political connotations and impact in context of the "tojisha"-problematic in Japan.